-where you’ll have the chance to cool down and chat with your fellow volunteers and staff to learn more.
-All volunteers will receive a free native shrub, bush or tree for use in their own backyard!
+“The valentines breakfast will give volunteers the chance to cool down and chat with fellow seed planters.
+All volunteers will receive a free native shrub, bush or tree for use in their own backyard,” Ms Berryman said.

-Sue McCormack, the Nursery Manager for Mackay Regional Council will be facilitating the event, “Plant propagation really is for all ages, we have had many school groups come through and the kids get a real thrill helping out!
-I encourage you to bring your family down for a beautiful morning together outside
+Sue McCormack, Nursery Manager for Mackay Regional Counci,l will be facilitating the event.

+“Plant propagation really is for all ages, we have had many school groups come through and the kids get a real thrill helping out!
+I encourage anyone eager to get outdoors this valentines to bring your family down for a fantastic morning to find out more,” she said.